Skip to main content

 About Sierra del Carche

-Sierra del Carche Regional Park protects a limestone mountain reaching 1,371 meters in northern Murcia province near the border with Alicante, encompassing approximately 5,942 hectares of Mediterranean forest and scrubland.
-The park's significance lies in its remarkably well-preserved Aleppo pine and holm oak forests that escaped the deforestation affecting most of Murcia's mountains, providing one of the best examples of natural Mediterranean woodland in the region.
+Sierra del Carche Regional Park protects a limestone mountain reaching 1,371 meters at La Madama summit in northern Murcia province near the border with Alicante, encompassing approximately 5,942 hectares of Mediterranean forest and scrubland.
+[1] The park's significance lies in its remarkably well-preserved Aleppo pine and holm oak forests, together with relict black pine (Pinus nigra subsp. clusiana) on higher slopes, providing one of the best examples of natural Mediterranean woodland in the region.
 The mountain's relatively high elevation for southeastern Spain creates conditions supporting forest species uncommon in this semi-arid zone.

 Wildlife Ecosystems

-The forests support Bonelli's eagle, goshawk, and eagle owl, with the varied terrain hosting wild boar, genet, and the endangered spur-thighed tortoise at lower elevations.
-Diverse Mediterranean bird communities inhabit the different habitat zones from scrubland to mature forest.
+The forests support Bonelli's eagle, peregrine falcon, booted eagle, and eagle owl, with the varied terrain hosting wild boar, genet, and the spur-thighed tortoise at lower elevations.
+[1] Diverse Mediterranean bird communities inhabit the different habitat zones from scrubland to mature forest.

 Flora Ecosystems

 Well-developed holm oak and Aleppo pine forests cover the mountain slopes with an unusually complete understory of Mediterranean shrubs.
-At higher elevations, juniper and Spanish maple create distinctive communities.
-The mountain supports one of Murcia's most diverse floras due to its altitude and varied aspects.
+The park also supports a significant relict population of black pine (Pinus nigra subsp. clusiana), a priority habitat under the EU Habitats Directive, on the higher slopes.
+[1] At higher elevations, juniper and Spanish maple create distinctive communities.
+The mountain supports one of Murcia's most diverse floras due to its altitude and varied aspects, with 10 EU community-interest habitats including 5 priority habitats.

 Geology

 Cretaceous limestone formations typical of the External Betic ranges, with karst development including caves and springs.
-The mountain represents an uplifted block bounded by faults that brought the limestone above the surrounding sedimentary basins.
+[1] The mountain also features the Cabezo de la Sal salt dome, a distinctive geological structure within the park.
+The fault-bounded limestone block is uplifted above the surrounding sedimentary basins, creating the altitude conditions that support the park's distinctive flora and fauna.

 Climate And Weather